MDHHS-Bioinformatics/poodle/README.md

 > [!IMPORTANT]
 > Even if FASTQs are missing, **all columns must be present** in the CSV.
-> Use QC-trimmed FASTQs files not raw reads.
+> Use QC-trimmed FASTQ files, not raw reads.

 ### Example manifest